dotnet/docs/docs/standard/language-independence.md

 If a type is not CLS-compliant, you should apply the <xref:System.CLSCompliantAttribute> attribute with an `isCompliant` value of `false` to it.
 For more information, see [The CLSCompliantAttribute attribute](#the-clscompliantattribute-attribute) section.

 The following example illustrates the problem of CLS compliance in a method signature and in generic type instantiation.
-It defines an `InvoiceItem` class with a property of type <xref:System.UInt32>, a property of type `Nullable(Of UInt32)`, and a constructor with parameters of type <xref:System.UInt32> and `Nullable(Of UInt32)`.
+It defines an `InvoiceItem` class with a property of type <xref:System.UInt32>, a property of type `Nullable<UInt32>`, and a constructor with parameters of type <xref:System.UInt32> and `Nullable<UInt32>`.
 You get four compiler warnings when you try to compile this example.

 [!code-csharp[Conceptual.CLSCompliant#3](../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.clscompliant/cs/type1.cs#3)]
 [!code-vb[Conceptual.CLSCompliant#3](../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.clscompliant/vb/type1.vb#3)]